technicalpickles/shoulda_generator/README.markdown

 ## configuring it

-You can override the default values for templating and functional\_test\_style by placing a .shoulda\_generator in your home directory.
+You can override the default values for templating and functional\_test\_style by placing a .shoulda\_generator  file in your home directory.

 example `~/.shoulda\_generator`: